madhuramsundararaj/Loan-Analytics/README.md

 The risk team needs to know:
 - Which customers segments carry the highest default risk?
 - What financial signals predict default  most reliably?
-- Are there suspicicious profiles the standard approval process is missing?
+- Are there suspicious profiles the standard approval process is missing?
 - What specific policy changes would reduce default exposure?

 ### Pipeline Architecture